fujiapple852/trippy/README.md

 When Trippy shows “Awaiting data...” it means that it has received zero responses for the probes sent in a trace.
 This indicates that either probes are not being sent or, more typically, responses are not being received.

-Check that local and network firewalls allows ICMP traffic and that the system `traceroute` (or `tracert.exe` on Windows) work as expected.
+Check that local and network firewalls allow ICMP traffic and that the system `traceroute` (or `tracert.exe` on Windows) works as expected.
 Note that on Windows, even if `tracert.exe` works as expected, you _must_ [configure](#how-do-i-allow-incoming-icmp-traffic-in-the-windows-defender-firewall) the Windows Defender firewall to allow incoming ICMP traffic.

-For deeper diagnostics you can run tools such as https://www.wireshark.org to https://www.tcpdump.org to verify that icmp requests and responses are being send and received.
+For deeper diagnostics you can run tools such as https://www.wireshark.org and https://www.tcpdump.org to verify that icmp requests and responses are being send and received.

 <a name="windows-defender"></a>